mannau/h5/README.md

 library(devtools)
 install_github("mannau/h5")
 ```
-Please note that this version has been tested with the current hdf5 library 1.8.14 (and 1.8.13 for OS X) - you should therefore install the most current hdf5 library including its C++ API for your platform.
+Please note that this version has been tested with the current hdf5 library 1.10.0patch1 (and 1.8.16 for OS X) - you should therefore install the most current hdf5 library including its C++ API for your platform.
+The minimum version HDF5 version required is 1.8.12.

 ## Requirements